top of page

 Strategies to help the nervous system for optimum vagus nerve function.

-Biofeedback which allows you to view your pelvic floor performance on a computer screen.
+Biofeedback for pelvic floor retraining, which allows you to view your pelvic floor performance on a computer screen.

 Balloon biofeedback or bowel re-training if appropriate.